MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/experimentation-overview.md

 Once the third-party connector setup is complete, follow the required steps to create an experiment in the third-party service.
 These steps will vary from service to service, but the end result will be one or more experiments with a set of variations to be shown to experiment participants.
 If the connector is configured properly, the list of experiments and variations from here will surface in site builder within about 5 minutes.

 Every experiment needs metrics to measure its impact.
 Follow the steps below to enable metrics computation in the third-party service using live telemetry events from Dynamics 365 Commerce:
-1. Go to the **Pages** tab in site builder's left nav bar and click on the desired page.
+1. Go to the **Pages** tab in site builder's left navigation pane and click on the desired page.
 1. Click on **Events** in the right property pane of the page or module of interest.
 1. View the list of events associated and copy the required one to the clipboard.
     - Click [here](https://docs.microsoft.com) to view all available events and attributes. <add link to Aamir's doc>